Nexedi/jio/docs/sphinx/source/metadata.rst

 * **"language"**, :js:`{"language": "en"}`

-  a language of the intellectual content of the resource.
+  the language of the intellectual content of the resource.
 Recommended best practice for the values of the Language element is defined by `RFC 3066 <http://www.ietf.org/rfc/rfc3066.txt>`_ which, in conjunction with `ISO 639 <http://www.oasis-open.org/cover/iso639a.html>`_, defines two- and three-letter primary language tags with optional subtags.
 Examples include "en"